ichchitaa/Hangman/README.md

 entered, it is accepted by the program and treated like an error.

 The GUI:
 I implemented the graphical user interface using Python Tkinter.
-I made it very colorful, adding different colors for the background and all the various text.
+I made it colorful, adding different colors for the background and all the various text.
 It is easy for the player to navigate and use.